 Geothermal Energy Projects

-Geothermal activities in Saudi Arabia concentrates mainly on the western costal plain along Red Sea coast, lava fields (Harrat) spread over the "Arab Shield", granitic rocks around and north of Hail and, thick stratigraphic sequence in the eastern side of the Rub-al-Khali basin.
+Research conducted in Saudi Arabia has revealed that the country is rich in geothermal resources that can be utilized for power generation and other purposes such as water distillation, waste water treatment, heating and cooling, and more.
+Geothermal activity in Saudi Arabia primarily concentrates on the western coastal plain along the Red Sea coast, lava fields known as Harrat that are spread across the Arab Shield, granitic rocks around and north of Hail, and a thick stratigraphic sequence in the eastern side of the Rub-al-Khali basin.

 Steps Energy aims to raise awareness about this underutilized geothermal resource in Saudi Arabia.